bobdavies2000/OpenCVB/README.md

 *In this example from “Features_GoodFeatureTrace”, the upper left image shows the good features to track in the current image.
 The lower right image shows a trace of those same points as the camera is rotated.
 The motion of the camera is more pronounced in the lower left image.*

-# Recent Changes – June 2022
+# 2022 June - Recent Changes

 -   Over 1200 working algorithms.
 Average algorithm length is 31 lines of code.
 -   A new tutorial was added describing how to find the longest vertical line: